cysouw/diathesis/text/c13_zumInfinitive.md

 - Er läuft zum Schwimmen durch die halbe Stadt.
 :::

-The result of this meticulous demarcation is that only few clearly grammaticalised constructions with a *Präpositionsinfinitiv* can be identified.
+The result of this meticulous demarcation is that only very few clearly grammaticalised constructions with a *Präpositionsinfinitiv* can be identified.
 The handful of epitheses and the three diatheses that are presented in this chapter are all constructed with just a few light verbs, namely *haben, sein, bleiben, gehen, fahren, kommen* and *halten*.
 I propose the following German names for the three diatheses:

 - ~~[PBJ › SBJ › Ø]~~ *sein zum* ~~Auslösersubjektivierung~~ (see [@sec:zuminfinitive-sein-zum])
 - ~~[OBJ › SBJ › OBJ]~~ *haben am* ~~Pertinenzinversiv~~ (see [@sec:zuminfinitive-haben-am])